Ashley Madison Hack: Reducing Cyber Risk

 KEEP UP TO DATE

 Given the rate of change in technology, businesses should ensure that their hardware, software and knowledge of cyber security issues remain up to date.

 A simulated attack will show how vulnerable a target would be to a real attack so do not be afraid to commission one of these.
 Also, the UK government has commissioned certain schemes which provide useful guidance on how to reduce vulnerability to online attacks and there are often cost effective methods that you can use to demonstrate the strength of your online security.

 It is difficult to completely eliminate all risk of a hack, but by following the suggestions above you can at least reduce the threat.
-Speak to our cyber security lawyers for more information.
+Speak to our cyber security lawyers and digital media lawyers for more information.